isomerpages/nlb-learning/_reading/Teens/Content.md

     <p><b> Singapore's Mother Tongue Struggle: How Bilingual Are We?
 (22 min)</b><br>
 Under Singapore's education system, most of us have received 10 years of compulsory Mother Tongue education.
 But, are we really effectively proficient in it?
 Follow Steven Chia as he finds out how we can learn our Mother Tongue more effectively.
 <br><br>
-<small> Source: Singapore's Mother Tongue Struggle: How Bilingual Are We? | Talking Point | Full Episode(https://www.youtube.com/watch?v=k7k-YLOwJQ0) 2022, Aug 22.
+<small> Source: Singapore's Mother Tongue Struggle: How Bilingual Are We? | Talking Point | Full Episode (2022, Aug 22).
 CNA Insider.
 Retrieved 2022, 21 September. </small></p>
   </div>
 </div>